 A service provider may submit a request to the Regulator to receive a permit to set the tariff by itself.
-In this case, the provider shall publish the tariffs in the official Gazette of the Government of Latvia not later than within two months prior to the entry into force of the new tariffs and shall inform the Regulator (in some cases - one month).
+In this case, the provider shall publish the tariffs in the official Gazette of the Republic of Latvia not later than within one month prior to the entry into force of the new tariffs and shall inform the Regulator (in natural gas transmission sector - within two months).
 The service provider shall submit to the Regulator a substantiation for the new tariffs and information regarding the actual costs, forecasted data regarding the new tariffs, and other documents that substantiate the need for the new tariffs.
 The Regulator shall, within 21 days, evaluate the conformity of the submitted tariffs to legal acts and the economic substantiation of tariffs, as well.
-If the Regulator has not taken a decision regarding the non-conformity of the submitted tariffs to legal acts or has not rejected the economic substantiation, the tariffs shall come into force on the date specified by the service provider.
+If the Regulator has not rejected the economic substantiation, the tariffs shall come into force on the date specified by the service provider.